janikkreit/ParticleAI/README.md

 ## Problem
 By collinding photons and proton not only η′ are created.
 There are also 2π0, η and ω mesons which overlays the wanted reaction.
-There mesons can decay in two or more photons and therefore appear in this analysis.
-If an meson deays to e.g. 4 photons it is possible that 2 photons do not hit any detector so the event looks like an two photon event.
+These mesons can decay in two or more photons and therefore appear in this analysis.
+If an meson decays to e.g. 4 photons it is possible that 2 photons do not hit any detector so the event looks like an two photon event.

 ## Solution
-A neural net which knows reaction paramters like energy, azimuthal and polar angle of the proton and the two photons in the final can than decide whether an η′ meson or some other meson was created in an single event.
+A neural network which knows reaction paramters like energy, azimuthal and polar angle of the proton and the two photons in the final can than decide whether an η′ meson or some other meson was created.

 ## Result
-As a result of this type of analysis the neural net was able to detect 74 % of all η′.
-This doen't seem much in the first place but with classic analysis you can only extract events where there are as many other mesons as the η′ meson.
-A signal-to-noise-ratio (SNR) can be determined by deviding the number of all η′ mesons by the number of all other noise-mesons (2π0, η, ω).
-This leads to
+As a result of this type of analysis the neural net was able to detect 74% of all η′.
+This doen't seem much in the first place but with classical extraction methods there remain as much η′ mesons as other mesons.
+A signal-to-noise-ratio (SNR) can be determined by deviding the number of all η′ mesons by the number of all other (noise) mesons (2π0, η, ω).
+This leads to a much higher SNR using the neural network.

 || Classic | Neural Net |
 | --- | --- | --- |
 | SNR | 1.34 | 2.90 |

---- WORKING IN PROGRESS ---
+# Quick Start

-# 1 Setup
+## 1 Setup

 In order to use this program you need to have Python 3 installed.
 Furthermore some Python-Packages are required: